Campbell-AJ/ditg-mininet-controller-overhead/README.md

 # Overview
 This script compares the network overhead of various Software-Defined Networking (SDN) controllers.

 The workload generator used is the Mininet Flow Generator[^1].
-This generates realistic flows whcih exercise the controllers.
+This generates flows which test the controllers.
 Packets are measured using tshark and examined using Python's scapy library.
 This flow generator was modified to use D-ITG instead of iperf as the traffic generation mechanism.

 We apply the Multiple Interleaved Trials (MIT) technique to obtain fair and repeatable comparisons in a virtualized environment.